-Shower tiles comes in a variety of different materials ranging from naturally occurring products to manufactured ones.
-Common features homeowners look for is a tile that is slip resistant, water resistant, and sized appropriately.
+Shower tiles come in a variety of materials ranging from naturally occurring products to manufactured ones.
+Common features that homeowners look for in tile include slip resistance, water resistance, and appropriate sizes.

 Ceramic tile is made from a mixture of natural clay, sand, water, and sometimes feldspar or quartz.
 It is durable and resilient to water.
 It can be glazed or unglazed, but glazed usually isn’t best for a shower.
 Unglazed tile is more slip-resistant in wet areas.

-Porcelain tile also is made from a mixture of natural clay, sand, water, and sometimes feldspar or quartz.
-The big difference between ceramic and porcelain tiles is that the natural clay in porcelain tile is much denser.
-It makes the tile impervious to water absorption.
-This additional resiliency is particularly important is in outdoor applications because porcelain tiles are frost resistant.
+Porcelain tile is also made from a mixture of natural clay, sand, water, and sometimes feldspar or quartz.
+The main difference between ceramic and porcelain tile is that the natural clay in porcelain tile is much denser.
+This makes the tile impervious to water absorption.
+Additional resiliency is particularly important in outdoor applications because porcelain tiles are frost resistant.

 Natural stone tiles include marble, onyx, granite, slate, limestone, or travertine.
-They have varying degrees of porousness, so some will require regular sealing for use in a damp environment.
-Faux stone materials, such as cultured marble, are another popular option for showers as they require no grouting or sealing.
+This material has varying degrees of porousness, so sometimes it requires regular sealing for use in a damp environment.
+Faux stone material, such as cultured marble, is another popular option for showers because it doesn’t require grouting or sealing.

-Glass tiles are glass formed into consistent shapes.
-Some glass tiles are made of sand and recycled glass, making them eco-friendly.
-Glass tiles reflect light, which is why homeowners love them for making a small shower feel bright and airy.
-Glass tiles are resistant to water but can be slick, so aren’t commonly installed on floors.
+Glass tile is made up of glass formed into consistent shapes.
+Some glass tiles are eco-friendly, made of sand and recycled glass.
+Glass tiles reflect light, which can make a small shower feel bright and airy.
+They are resistant to water, but can still be slick, so they aren’t commonly installed on shower floors.

 Tile shapes and patterns

-Shower tile shapes and patterns are limited only by your imagination these days, and your budget.
+Shower tile shapes and patterns are limited only by your imagination and budget.

-Rectangular subway tile is a familiar shape that has stood the test of time and is still extremely popular in home décor today.
-Rectangular tiles can be arranged in all types of patterns to create dramatic and beautiful shower-scapes.
+Rectangular subway tile is a familiar shape that has stood the test of time.
+It is still extremely popular in home décor today.
+Rectangular tiles can be arranged in all types of patterns to create dramatic and beautiful showers.
 Tile patterns include brick, straight stack, basketweave, or vertical.
-Rectangular tiles with a parallelogram cut also are popular to create herringbone or diamond patterns.
+You can also use rectangular tiles with a parallelogram cut to create herringbone or diamond patterns.

 Square tiles are beautiful and straightforward.
-Square tiles can be arranged in a vertical stack or offset pattern.
-Square tiles also can be set on a 45-degree angle, allowing the creation of a harlequin pattern, which can make a small space seem larger.
+They can be arranged in a vertical stack or offset pattern.
+Square tiles can also be set at a 45-degree angle, allowing the creation of a harlequin pattern, which can make a small space seem larger.

 Hexagon-shaped tiles are a trend that designers and homeowners love.
-These six-sided tiles create texture and, by contrasting the grout with the tile, can create a pattern that mimics the look of a textile.
-Hexagon tiles often are mixed with square tiles to create beautiful accents in the shower, but they also can be used on an entire wall for a dramatic effect.
+These six-sided tiles create texture, and you can contrast grout with the tile, creating a pattern that mimics the look of a textile.
+Hexagon tiles are often mixed with square tiles to create beautiful accents in the shower, but they can also be used across an entire wall for a dramatic effect.

-Specialty tile includes tiles cut in shapes like diamonds, triangles, fan or fish scales, arabesque cuts, ogees, and much more.
-Specialty tiles are more expensive, so use them to create a dramatic shower accent if you can’t afford to tile your entire shower with them.
+Specialty tiles include those cut in shapes like diamonds, triangles, fan or fish scales, arabesque cuts, ogees, and much more.
+Specialty tiles are more expensive, so depending on your budget, you may only be able to use them as an accent in your shower.

-Tile sizes for each shape also can vary widely.
+For each shape, tile sizes can vary widely.
 Using larger tiles means fewer grout lines.
-Some homeowners prefer this look in small spaces.
-Other homeowners feel like the larger tiles are out-of-proportion with a smaller space.
-There is no right or wrong answer, so it’s best to bring home some sample tiles to make sure you are happy with the final look.
+Some homeowners prefer this look in small spaces, while others feel like the larger tiles look out-of-proportion in a small space.
+There is no right or wrong answer.
+It’s important to take some sample tiles home to make sure you are happy with the final look.